SalvadorCarnelutti/Workout/README.md

 - Schedule recurring days and time of the week to tackle on your workouts through sessions
 - Browse through all your available sessions set for any given day of the week
 - Enable local notifications for when workout sessions are going to start
+- Switch between light mode and dark mode display.

-It's a fun project that actually has a functional use for myself as I have some stretching routines, as well some home workouts as well and the application can help me be a little more organized.
+It's a fun project that actually has a functional use for myself as I have some stretching routines and some home workouts.
+The application can help me be a little more organized.

 ## Technologies
 Project is created with: